Indian Hunter (Manship)

 Indian Hunter is a sculpture by Paul Manship.
-It depicts a Native American man shooting a bow and arrow at a Pronghorn Antelope.
+It depicts a Native American man shooting a bow at a pronghorn antelope.

 Museum of Fine Arts, Boston

 Indian Hunter is installed outside the Museum of Fine Arts, Boston, in the U.S. state of Massachusetts.
 The bronze was modeled in 1917 and cast in 2002.

 Kenyon College

 A bronze casting of the statue also exists on the campus of Kenyon College, in Ohio.
 The school refers to the sculpture as Indian Hunter & Antelope.